 The Presumpscot River Watershed Coalition (PRWC) is a partnership of concerned citizens, municipalities, non-governmental organizations, and state and federal agencies working together to promote the recovery and long-term health of the Presumpscot River and its tributaries.
-PRWC is implementing the Presumpscot River Management Plan, developed over a four-year period under the aegis of the Casco Bay Estuary Partnership.
+PRWC developed a vision for the river and is implementing the Presumpscot River Management Plan, developed over a four-year period under the aegis of the Casco Bay Estuary Partnership.
+Implementation partnerships with the Town may exist.